bratpeki/modern-milkytracker-guide/docs/xm.md

 ## Instruments

+In one composition, you can have up to 128 XI instruments.

-XI instruments have plenty of basic tools that'll help you make the sound you're looking for, so let's get into it!
+They have plenty of basic tools that'll help you make the sound you're looking for.

 ### Volume envelope